alvis/presetter/CONTRIBUTING.md

 ```
 feat(presetter): new awesome feature

-BREAKING CHANGE: something will change the behaviour
+BREAKING CHANGE: something will change the behavior
 ```

 List of types: